Bricks & Barley Tavern in downtown Shelton has received zoning permission to hold three outdoor events on an adjacent parcel this fall.

 The Planning and Zoning Commission (P&Z) has unanimously approved allowing the new bar and restaurant to host the events on three Saturday nights — Sept.
 27, and Oct.
 11 and 25.

-They will take place on the vacant lot and the side section of Bridge Street next to the establishment.
-This land — including the side street, which technically no longer is a public road —is owned by developer Angelo Melisi, who hopes to eventually build a residential and retail building on the site.
+They will take place on the vacant lot and the side section of Bridge Street next to Bricks & Barley.
+This land — including the side street, which technically is no longer a public road — is owned by developer Angelo Melisi, who hopes to eventually build a residential and retail building on the site.

 For now, some concrete barriers and fencing will be used to close off the side section of Bridge Street.
 Plantings, such as large flower pots, could also be used as barriers in the area.

 Chris Jones, one of the owners of Bricks & Barley (legally known as Bridge Street Partners LLC), said the establishment would work with Melisi to properly prepare the site.